srossan/devops-project/README.md

 * Passing tests that are displayed after running the `make all` command from the `Makefile`
 ![make_all](https://github.com/srossan/devops-project/blob/master/images/Azure-Cloud-Shell-make_all.png)

+* Output of a test run
+![make_test](https://github.com/srossan/devops-project/blob/master/images/Azure-Cloud-Shell-make_test.png)

 Note: locust test couldn't run due to the version of Python in Azure Cloud Shell.
 It looks like there is a requirement for 3.6.
 The current version is 3.5.3.
-The locust.py does exist in the repository.
+The locust.py does exist in the repository, for reference.

-* Output of a test run
-![make_test](https://github.com/srossan/devops-project/blob/master/images/Azure-Cloud-Shell-make_test.png)

 * Successful deploy of the project in Azure Pipelines.
 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).
 ![Azure-Pipelines-setup](https://github.com/srossan/devops-project/blob/master/images/Azure-pipelines-setup.png)